RealImage/bifrost/README.md

 of sources.
 If unconfigured, it looks for `crt.pem` and `key.pem` in the current working directory.

-The `BF_NS` environment variable sets the Bifrost Identifier Namespace to use.
-If unset, it defaults to `bifrost.Namespace`.

 `issuer` exposes prometheus format metrics at the `/metrics` path.

 ## Build